declarativesystems/pdqtest/doc/development.md

 * Run specific test file `bundle exec rspec ./spec/SPEC/FILE/TO/RUN.rb`
 * Run specific test case `bundle exec rspec ./spec/SPEC/FILE/TO/RUN.rb:99` (where 99 is the line number of the test)
+* If your using RubyMine, you can just right-click -> debug